 - Brunch at Creekside Sedona

-Got questions or tips to add?
+Got questions or tips to add to my Sedona travel guide?
 Leave a comment below!
 You can always DM me on Instagram @thewhimsysoul and I’ll be happy to help as well!

 Sounds like a great weekend.
 Going to las vegas in fall and want to break off 4 days for road trip.
 Thanks

 omg you’ll love it!
 I actually did a trip like that.
 We flew into Vegas and drove to the Grand Canyon and Sedona.
 Only about 4 hours, it was perfect!